mozilla/bedrock/docs/install.md

 # Localization

-Localization (or L10n) files were fetched by the [bootstrap.sh]{.title-ref} command your ran earlier and are included in the docker images.
+Localization (or L10n) files were fetched by the `bootstrap.sh` command your ran earlier and are included in the docker images.
 If you need to update them or switch to a different repo or branch after changing settings you can run the following
 command: